Israel demolishes homes of suspected Palestinian attackers - NewsBreak

 The Israeli military demolished the homes on Tuesday of two Palestinians suspected of killing an Israeli security guard in a West Bank settlement in April.

-Smoke erupted from the site as the building came tumbling down in a controlled explosion.
-Palestinians clambered over the rubble after the soldiers left and pulled items from the ruins.

-The security guard, Vyacheslav Golev, was killed in a shooting at the entrance to a Jewish settlement in the occupied West Bank on April 29.
+Vyacheslav Golev was killed in a shooting at the entrance of a Jewish settlement in the occupied West Bank on April 29.
 The Palestinian militant group Hamas claimed responsibility for the attack.

 The Israeli military later apprehended two Palestinians suspected of carrying out the attack.
 On Tuesday, the army said it demolished their residences in the northern West Bank village of Qarawat Bani Hassan.